-- In 12-bit mode, the ADC uses 11:0 - In 10-bit mode, the ADC uses 11:2; 1:0 are grounded - In 8-bit mode, the ADC uses 11:4; 3:0 are grounded
+- In 10-bit mode, the ADC uses 11:2; 1:0 are grounded - In 8-bit mode, the ADC uses 11:4; 3:0 are grounded

-Click Advanced Optionsto set your Analog System configuration.
+Click Advanced Options to set your Analog System configuration.

 Available Peripherals lists all the analog peripherals you can add to your design.
 As you add peripherals, some resources are exhausted.
 If you exceed the resource limit, the ASB returns a warning during file generation.
 If you want to add additional peripherals, select a larger device, or remove some existing peripherals from your design.